ajy25/ajy25/README.md

 **Hi!
 I'm Andrew, a third year undergraduate student at Brown University studying Applied Mathematics and Computer Science.** My research interests fall within the realms of statistics, machine learning, and computational biology—I am passionate about leveraging data to improve medicine and healthcare.

 **Currently...**
-- I am a research intern at Regeneron.
+- I am an intern at Regeneron.
 I develop machine learning models to predict patient outcomes for AI-powered clinical trials.
 - I am a student researcher for the Department of Biostatistics at Brown University.
 I am researching machine learning algorithms for a variety of inference tasks for spatial transcriptomics data.

 **Previously...**